Microstrip: Characteristic impedance

 It is claimed that for most other cases, the error in impedance is less than 1%, and is always less than 2%.
 By covering all aspect-ratios in one formula, Wheeler 1977 improves on Wheeler 1965 which gives one formula for w/h > 3.3 and another for w/h ≤ 3.3 (thus introducing a discontinuity in the result at w/h = 3.3).

-Curiously, Harold Wheeler disliked both the terms 'microstrip' and 'characteristic impedance', and avoided using them in his papers.
+Harold Wheeler disliked both the terms 'microstrip' and 'characteristic impedance', and avoided using them in his papers.

 A number of other approximate formulae for the characteristic impedance have been advanced by other authors.
 However, most of these are applicable to only a limited range of aspect-ratios, or else cover the entire range piecewise.

 In particular, the set of equations proposed by Hammerstad, who modifies on Wheeler, are perhaps the most often cited:

 where ε_{eff} is the effective dielectric constant, approximated as: